ibm-cloud-docs/containers/cs_health.md

 To configure Autorecovery:

-1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine and install the Helm server (Tiller) with a service account.
+1. [Follow the instructions](/docs/containers?topic=containers-helm#install_v3) to install the Helm version 3 client on your local machine.

-2. Verify that tiller is installed with a service account.

-    ```
-    kubectl get serviceaccount -n kube-system | grep tiller
-    ```
-    {: pre}

-    Example output:

-    ```
-    NAME                                 SECRETS   AGE
-    tiller                               1         2m
-    ```
-    {: screen}

-3. Create a configuration map file that defines your checks in JSON format.
+2. Create a configuration map file that defines your checks in JSON format.
 For example, the following YAML file defines three checks: an HTTP check and two Kubernetes API server checks.
 Refer to the tables following the example YAML file for information about the three kinds of checks and information about the individual components of the checks.<p class="tip">*Define each check as a unique key in the `data` section of the configuration map.</p>

    ```yaml
    kind: ConfigMap